ooominds/python_course/cheat_sheet.md

   if other_condition:
     break # break out of while loop on other_condition
 ```
-Do something only if a for loop completes:
+Do something only if a for loop completes normally:
 ```Python
 for item in my_list:
   # do something with each item